 #verboseLogging Determines if long explicit messages are printed to the GcGem log files.
-The default is false. #autoRefreshGcGemCon fig Determines whether the GcGems re-read their configuration settings from UserGlobals at the end of each transaction.
+The default is false.

+#autoRefreshGcGemCon fig Determines whether the GcGems re-read their configuration settings from UserGlobals at the end of each transaction.
 The default is true. #enableDebugging Activates extra consistency checks in the GcGems used for debugging.
 The default is false.
+Additional configuration parameters for the CcGem are discussed on page 320 for

-Additional configuration parameters for the GcGem are discussed on page 321 for tuning epoch garbage collection, page 329 for tuning reclaim, and page 342 for tuning the write set union sweep.
+Additional configuration parameters for the GcGem are discussed on page 320 for tuning epoch garbage collection, page 327 for tuning reclaim, and page 341 for tuning the write set union sweep.